 For more lunch box ideas, make sure you grab my free printable list for the fridge, so you never run out of ideas:

-I prefer to use silicone muffin pans simply because they make it easier to get the muffins out, since I usually don’t use cupcake liners when making muffins.
+I prefer to use silicone muffin pans simply because they make it easier to get the muffins out compared to some muffin tins.
+I usually don’t use cupcake liners when making muffins.
 This means less waste and also less fussing for little fingers at school trying to peel the paper off.

-Some recipes are better hand mixed with a wooden spoon, however I do love my bench top stand mixer.
-This is a later model than mine but it sure does make baking easier when you can go do something else for a moment while your mixer does the hard work.
+Some recipes are better hand mixed with a wooden spoon, however, I do love my benchtop stand mixer.
+This is a later model than mine but it makes baking easier when you can go do something else while your mixer does the hard work.

 Silicone bottom mixing bowls are a must-have so you don’t have any slip when you are mixing.
 I love mine and use them all the time.

 Muffin Storage FAQS